We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-When it comes to weight loss, not all vitamins are created equal.
-Read on to find out which vitamins can help you shed excess weight and keep it off.
+When it comes to weight loss, not all vitamins and minerals are created equal.
+Read on to find out which ones can help you shed excess weight and keep it off.

 The B vitamins include: